 FICO is the biggest name in town when it comes to credit scores.
 Most major card issuers and lenders in the U.S. use FICO’s traditional model to decide whether to extend credit to consumers and at what interest rate.
 According to the company’s website, 90 percent of all lending decisions in the U.S. use FICO scores, and more than 27 million scores are sold each day.

 While the inner workings of the FICO scoring system are a closely guarded secret, the company is open about the general components of a FICO credit score.
-Using the informfation in a borrofwer's credit report, FICO breaks that information into categories.
+Using the information in a borrower's credit report, FICO breaks that information into categories.
 Those five components each get different weights.

 Here's a breakdown of the five elements of the FICO score:

-Credit mix, meanwhile, is somewhat of a vague category, but experts say that repaying a variety of debt indicates the borrower can handle all sorts of credit.
+Credit mix, meanwhile, is somewhat of a vague category, but experts say that repaying a variety of debt products indicates the borrower can handle all sorts of credit.
 According to FICO, historical data indicates that borrowers with a good mix of revolving credit and installment loans generally represent less risk for lenders.